matatk/agrip/audioquake/BUILD.md

 1. If you are using Windows, ensure you've compiled the engine and QuakeC compiler, as above (you don't need to do this if they have not changed since the last build).
 2. On Mac or Windows, run `python3 build.py` to perform all the steps above and create the standalone application.

-There is a cleanup script (`clean.py`) to tidy things up (e.g. removing the compiled code and data files) so that the repo is back to the state it was in when cloned.
+There is a cleanup script (`clean.py`) to tidy things up (i.e. remove the compiled code, data files and downloaded assets) so that the repo is back to the state it was in when cloned.

 ### What does the build script do?

 -   (On the Mac) compiles ZQuake, zqcc and the QuakeC gamecode.
--   FIXME it's meant to compile the GC on windows too
+-   FIXME it's meant to compile the GC on Windows too
 -   Converts the user manual, sound legend appendix (so it can be referred to separately), development manuals, README and LICENCE files from Markdown to HTML.
 -   Checks if you have local copies of the various game data files, as follows, and downloads them for you if not.
     -   AudioQuake maps (i.e. compiled, `.bsp` versions of the maps in the git repo).